gozwei/Marcin-Polkowski-Miscellaneous-Codes/2017_Move_One_Match/README.md

 all_comb(1,"+",2,"=",8)
 ```

-Program will print all possible equations afer moving one match with information about method used (see code) and test if result is mathematically correct:
+Program will print all possible equations after moving one match with information about method used (see code) and test if result is mathematically correct:

 ```
 2: 1+3=8: False